Use Cloud Anchors to build AR experiences that Android and iOS users can share.

 The sample app launches on your phone using Instant Preview.

 Move your phone around until ARCore starts detecting and visualizing planes.

 Tap a plane to anchor an Andy Android object on it.

 Tap the HOST button to host the anchor.

 A host request is sent to the Google Cloud Anchor service.
 The host request includes data representing the anchor's position relative to the visual features near it.
-A successful host request establishes a cloud anchor here and assigns it a cloud anchor ID.
+A successful host request establishes a Cloud Anchors here and assigns it a Cloud Anchor ID.

 The app displays a room code after the hosting request succeeds.
 You can use the code to access previously hosted Cloud Anchors for this room, using the same device or another device.